evotools/hapbin/README.md

 ### Input file formats ###

 The hap files (`--hap`), containing phased haplotypes, should be in IMPUTE [hap format](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#-h).
 These can be optionally converted to smaller binary files for use with the hapbin suite of tools using `hapbinconv`.
 IMPUTE provides phased haplotypes in this format for several publically available human cohorts [here](https://mathgen.stats.ox.ac.uk/impute/impute_v2.html#reference).
 If your data is in VCF format it can be converted to IMPUTE format using [vcftools](https://vcftools.github.io).
+See the FAQ below for more details.

 The map files (`--map`) should be in the same format as used by [Selscan](https://github.com/szpiech/selscan) with one row per variant and four space-separated columns specifiying chromosome, locus ID, genetic position and physical position.